kushalpatel05/WhatsApp_AI_Chatbot/README.md

 AI Chatbot automates WhatsApp replies using Groq's powerful Large Language Model (LLM), reading chats via `pyautogui` and `pyperclip` for seamless desktop integration.
 It's designed to respond in a personalized Hinglish/Gujlish style, adapting to conversation context and sentiment.
 While currently configured for WhatsApp Web, its core AI logic is highly adaptable for integration with other messenger platforms through UI automation adjustments.

 ## Features
-* **Automated WhatsApp Replies**: Automatically reads new messages from WhatsApp Web and generates relevant responses.
+* **Automated WhatsApp Replies** :- Automatically reads new messages from WhatsApp Web and generates relevant responses.
-* **Groq LLM Integration**: Leverages Groq's high-performance LLMs (e.g., LLaMA-4 Scout) for intelligent and contextual replies.
+* **Groq LLM Integration** :- Leverages Groq's high-performance LLMs (e.g., LLaMA-4 Scout) for intelligent and contextual replies.
-* **Multilingual and Cultural Tone**: Detects language (Hindi, Gujarati, English) and adjusts response tone to a friendly, casual Hinglish/Gujlish style, incorporating emojis and slang.
+* **Multilingual and Cultural Tone** :- Detects language (Hindi, Gujarati, English) and adjusts response tone to a friendly, casual Hinglish/Gujlish style, incorporating emojis and slang.
-* **Sentiment Awareness**: Analyzes the sentiment of incoming messages and adjusts the bot's tone to be supportive, cheerful, or empathetic.
+* **Sentiment Awareness** :- Analyzes the sentiment of incoming messages and adjusts the bot's tone to be supportive, cheerful, or empathetic.
-* **Conversation Memory**: Maintains a short-term memory of recent messages to provide contextually relevant replies.
+* **Conversation Memory** :- Maintains a short-term memory of recent messages to provide contextually relevant replies.
-* **Error Handling**: Includes robust error handling for UI interactions and API calls, with a smart polling mechanism to reduce resource usage.
+* **Error Handling** :- Includes robust error handling for UI interactions and API calls, with a smart polling mechanism to reduce resource usage.
-* **Configurable**: Easy to set up with environment variables for API keys, bot name, and conversation memory depth.
+* **Configurable** :- Easy to set up with environment variables for API keys, bot name, and conversation memory depth.

 ## Technologies Used
-* **Python 3.12.6**: The core programming language.
+* **Python 3.12.6** :- The core programming language.
-* **Groq API**: Powers the conversational AI, utilizing the LLaMA 4 model for intelligent responses.
+* **Groq API** :- Powers the conversational AI, utilizing the LLaMA 4 model for intelligent responses.
-* **pyautogui**: Automates keyboard and mouse interactions for reading chat history and sending messages on WhatsApp Web.
+* **pyautogui** :- Automates keyboard and mouse interactions for reading chat history and sending messages on WhatsApp Web.
-* **pyperclip**: Manages copy-paste operations to/from the system clipboard for chat data transfer.
+* **pyperclip** :- Manages copy-paste operations to/from the system clipboard for chat data transfer.
-* **python-dotenv**: To manage environment variables securely (API keys and configurations).
+* **python-dotenv** :- To manage environment variables securely (API keys and configurations).
-* **textblob**: Provides sentiment analysis capabilities.
+* **textblob** :- Provides sentiment analysis capabilities.
-* **langdetect**: Detects the language of chat messages.
+* **langdetect** :- Detects the language of chat messages.
-* **re**: Python's built-in module for regular expressions, used for parsing chat history.
+* **re** :- Python's built-in module for regular expressions, used for parsing chat history.
-* **os, time**: Standard Python libraries for system interaction and date/time operations.
+* **os, time** :- Standard Python libraries for system interaction and date/time operations.

 ## Setup and Installation
 Follow these steps to get the AI Chatbot up and running on your local machine: